geetha-pai/Geethaproject/README.md

 # Geethaproject
-This is my first Git Repository author-Geetha Pai
+This is my first Git Repository.<br>
+Author-Geetha Pai